Christine Sinclair: Personal life

 Described as a highly private individual, Sinclair is known for largely avoiding discussions of her personal life outside of certain causes.
 Since 2017, she has been active in fundraising for research and treatment of multiple sclerosis, which her mother suffered from.
 Her mother's death in February 2022 prompted Sinclair to write Playing the Long Game: A Memoir, her first extensive account of her life and career.

 Among other honours received in her career, Sinclair was inducted into Canada's Walk of Fame in 2013.
 She received an honorary degree from Simon Fraser University later in the same year.
 In 2015, Sinclair, along with teammate Kadeisha Buchanan, was featured on a Canadian postage stamp commemorating the 2015 Women's World Cup hosted by Canada.
 On June 30, 2017, she was appointed an Officer of the Order of Canada, the second-highest award a civilian can receive, with investiture of the award on January 24, 2018.
 Of the honour she said, "I am a very, very proud Canadian, I am proud of where I am from, and to be recognized in this nature is surreal.
 It's not something you can dream about happening to you.
 I can dream of winning a World Cup or an Olympic gold medal, and that's my job, but to have your country recognize you – I don't even know what to say."
+On June 26, 2026, Sinclair was promoted to Companion of the Order of Canada, the highest grade in the Order.

 In June 2021, her home city of Burnaby announced that they would be renaming the Fortius Sport and Health Facilities in her honour, the Facilities becoming the Christine Sinclair Community Centre.

+In December 2023, one day after her final international game for Canada, Sinclair launched the Christine Sinclair Foundation, which held its inaugural summit in December 2024 at the National Soccer Development Centre in Vancouver.
+The organization's mandate is to empower and support girls to pursue pathways in soccer.

 On October 7, 2024, it was announced that Sinclair would join the ownership group for Vancouver Rise FC of the Northern Super League.
+The club won the inaugural Diana B. Matheson Cup on November 15, 2025.